SaiManish-001/Job-Admin-Dashboard/README.md

 1) Install latest version of MongoDB (.msi file) from its official website.
 2) Whenever you run your application, open the **mongodb.exe** file and let it be running in background.
 3) If you dont want to download the application, you can also use MongoDB Atlas by creating your own custom cluster.
+4) If you dont customize your port or db name then by default your mongodb will be running on **mongodb://localhost:27017/jobdb**.